alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 >
 > Example: Looking up a user by ID.
 If they are missing, is it `NotFound`, `PermissionDenied`, or `DatabaseError`?
 The error value tells you how to react.

 These steps are **sequential**.
 Step 2 cannot run if Step 1 fails. `Result` models this fail-fast workflow.
-Before we introduce it, here are a few common C# approaches and the trade-offs they make.
+To motivate `Result`, let’s start with a few familiar C# implementations of this workflow.

 ### Why return a `Result` at all?
 Returning a `Result<TSuccess, TError>` is a trade-off: you make failure explicit in the type system instead of hiding it in `null` values or the call stack.